 We award up to four named reporters for any one entry.
 More than four will be deemed a “staff” award.
 Please be aware that the Polks prefer to honor individuals whenever appropriate.
 We look to the cover letter for guidance, so the letter should cite by name those whose work was essential to the project.
 The letter may express a preference for a staff award or cite several individuals plus “staff.”

 Entries should be submitted by category – foreign, national, etc. – but these categories are by no means binding.
 Judges may drop or add categories at their discretion.
 There is no such thing as a wrong category.

 Journalists do not have to be U.S. citizens and the media outlet does not have to be American, but all entries must be in English and have appeared in the U.S.

-In recent years, each winner has been awarded a cash bonus, made possible by the Nicholas B. Ottaway Foundation and the Marian S. Heiskell Giving Fund.
+In recent years, each winner has been awarded a cash bonus, made possible by the Nicholas B. Ottaway Foundation and The Rosaline P. Walter Foundation.
 Judges often confer a career award for a body of work.

 © 2024 Long Island University all rights reserved